Chillaso/chillaso.github.io/_posts/2020-04-01-sls-telegram-bot.md

 ```javascript
 SEND_MESSAGE_URI: `https://api.telegram.org/bot${process.env.TELEGRAM_TOKEN}/sendMessage`,
 ```
-Actually, Serverless is who is going to set TELEGRAM_TOKEN depends on the stage you are deploying your function as we have see in `serverless.yml` configuration.
+Actually, Serverless is who is going to set TELEGRAM_TOKEN depends on the stage you are deploying your function as we have seen in `serverless.yml` configuration.

 ### Deploying and linking back-end
 It's time to deploy, we have our bot created and our telegram token, we have our function and our serverless configuration... but... what happen with AWS?
 Let's see how do a minimal configuration to deploy serverless functions, very simple.
 Let's go to AWS console > IAM > Users.

 <img src="/assets/images/sls-telegram-bot/aws.png" style="width: 100%"/>

-Create an user with programmatic access and download your credentials.
+Create an user with programmatic access and download his credentials.
 Then, create, if you don't have yet, .aws folder in your home directory.
 Go into it and create `credentials` file.
 You've to write something like this:
 ```
 [default]
 aws_access_key_id = ACCESS_KEY
 aws_secret_access_key = SECRET_ACCESS_KEY
 region = eu-west-1
 ```
-If you are a bit confused with this check [AWS official guide to create an user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) and [configuration and credential file setting](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).
+If you are a bit confused with this, check [AWS official guide to create an user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) and [configuration and credential file setting](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).

 It's deploy time!
 First you have to deploy your function with
 ```bash